ceri-num/uv-larm/TheConstruct/1-rosBasics.md

 8. Understanding ROS Actions - Clients
 9. Understanding ROS Actions - Servers & Messages
 10. **How to Debug ROS Programs** <span style="color:red;">important!</span>

+## Put it into practice

+TheConstruct allows you to create your own project workspaces.
+From the root web page [app.theconstructsim.com](https://app.theconstructsim.com/#/Home), you can go to 'My Rosjects' on the left column and then create a blank Rosject for instance (ROS Kinetic - no template).

+In this workspace, you can follow the beginner Level in the [ROS tutorials](https://wiki.ros.org/ROS/Tutorials) starting by 1.
+Creating a ROS Package (using catkin) and then by going into a notion, you didn't understand yet (ROS Node or Publisher and Subscriber, for instance).